khmarbaise/blog.soebes.de/content/blog/2015/06/2015-06-20-apache-maven-shared-utils-version-0-dot-8-released.md

 Bug:

- * {% ajl MSHARED-369 %} - ReflectionValueExtractor regression; incorrect parsing
+ * [MSHARED-369](https://issues.apache.org/jira/browse/MSHARED-369) - ReflectionValueExtractor regression; incorrect parsing

 Improvement:

-* {% ajl MSHARED-415 %} - Allow passing a Charset to be used by the StreamPumper to read from the input streams
+* [MSHARED-415](https://issues.apache.org/jira/browse/MSHARED-415) - Allow passing a Charset to be used by the StreamPumper to read from the input streams

 Enjoy,